How Resolve Works

 - Ask for adjustments

-- Build on it with follow-up requests
+- Build on it by adding follow-up priorities

 Feedback is part of the normal flow, not a disruption.